MDK-Packs/vscode-cmsis-solution-docs/docs/debug.md

 ## Debug with simulation models

-FVPs are complete simulations of an Arm system, including processor, memory, and peripherals.
+FVPs are complete simulations of an Arm system, including a processor, memory, and peripherals.
 These are set out in a "programmer's view" that gives you a comprehensive model on which to build and test your software.

 !!!
 Note
     FVPs are natively available on Windows and Linux only.
 If you are on a Mac, follow this [Learning Path](https://learn.arm.com/install-guides fvps-on-macos/) to install Docker and clone the [FVPs-on-Mac](https://github.com/Arm-Examples/FVPs-on-Mac) repository.